Unmanic/unmanic/README.md

 unmanic
 ```

-For docker-compose templates, take a look at the templates in the [/docker/](/docker/) directory
+For docker-compose templates, take a look at the templates in the [/docker/](/docker/) directory.

+For information on configuration such as enabling hardware acceleration, see the [Configuration Docs](docs/configuration/README.md).

 ## License and Contribution